aimalai/sopra-fs25-group-29-server/README.md

 -   **Google Cloud**: Hosts and deploys the backend, ensuring high availability, scalability, and cloud-based infrastructure reliability.
 -   **H2 Database**: Provides an in-memory relational database, ideal for lightweight testing and rapid backend development.

-Further, our tech stack is underpinned by strong security features such as, **OTP 2FA Authentication**, which enhances security with **One-Time Password (OTP) Two-Factor Authentication (2FA)**, ensuring **secure login** and protecting user data from unauthorized access.

-Additionally, the **backend has been rigorously tested** using **SonarCloud and JaCoCo**, ensuring code quality and reliability.
-The test coverage exceeded **75%**, demonstrating a strong commitment to maintainability and robustness.

 This combination of technologies ensures an **efficient and maintainable server-side architecture** while supporting **continuous integration and cloud-based deployment**.

 ---